Ikotas/25fpsIVTCGuide/README.md

   https://ikotas.github.io/25fpsIVTCGuide/

 <br>
-This is a guide to IVTC from 29.97fps to 25fps.<br>
+This is a guide for IVTC from 29.97fps to 25fps.<br>
-The guide is only available in Japanese, but Chrome's translation is excellent these days, so I hope it will not be a problem to understand the meaning.<br>
+This guide is only available in Japanese, but Chrome's translation is excellent these days, so I hope it will not be a problem to understand the meaning.<br>
 If you have any questions about the meaning, please contact me via Issue.<br>
 I hope it will be useful.